-Whether you’ve opted for a code-free integration or you’re handling the integration yourself it’s important to understand what conversions Parse.ly supports.
+Whether you’ve opted for a Parse.ly-managed low-code integration or a self-managed integration it’s important to understand what conversions Parse.ly supports.

 What’s the criteria for a supported conversion?

 Conversions should be actions that allow you to draw conclusions about the content leading up to the conversion, not just that the conversion happened.

 The conversion should be directly tied both to the content on the page where the user converted, as well as all of the content leading up to the moment of conversion.